 What a rationing decree would mean

 Analysts warn the deeper problem is structural.
-As one consultant put it, the issue is not that gas is missing but that the country cannot or will not use it in time, making reliable gas contracting the more urgent and lasting fix.
+As one consultant put it, the issue is not that gas is missing but that the country cannot or will not use it in time, making reliable gas contracting the more urgent fix.

 The mining link is what makes this a market story.
 Copper accounts for the bulk of Chile’s exports, and pricier or less reliable power raises costs across an industry the whole economy depends on.